laravel/pennant/notes.md

     - etc.

 ## Misc TODO
+- Ability to retrieve the features for a user? or just all available users?
+Will this resolve the features state?
 - decorator needs to use comparator,
 - Do we want a way to detect if the feature has been set yet?
 - Database driver needs to use the scope comparator.